lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 ### Collaboration policy
 On all assignments, you may:
-* Discuss problems and approaches with your peers at a high-level.
+* Discuss problems and approaches with your peers.

 You may not:
-* Show your solutions to your peers or post it on the internet.
+* Copy your peers' proofs or write-ups of solutions to homework problems, even if you worked together to develop solutions.
 * Use the internet to search for or solicit approaches or ideas.
 * Post the assignments or quizzes for this course on the internet.